statamic/docs/content/collections/knowledge-base/storing-entries-in-a-database.md

 ---
 title: 'Storing Entries in a Database'
 intro: |
     Statamic stores your content in "flat files" by default, but its data layer is completely driver-driven – giving you the ability to store content **anywhere**.
-In this article we'll show you how to store entries a database with [Laravel Eloquent](https://laravel.com/docs/8.x/eloquent).
+In this article we'll show you how to store entries in a database with [Laravel Eloquent](https://laravel.com/docs/8.x/eloquent).
 id: 853b6690-c1fc-46bc-b865-e61a33d14563
 ---
 ## Overview